huaweicloud/terraform-provider-huaweicloud/docs/resources/as_lifecycle_hook.md

 * `scaling_group_id` - (Required, String, ForceNew) Specifies the ID of the AS group in UUID format.
   Changing this creates a new AS lifecycle hook.

-* `name` - (Required, String) Specifies the lifecycle hook name.
+* `name` - (Required, String, ForceNew) Specifies the lifecycle hook name.
 This parameter can contain a maximum of 32 characters, which may consist of letters, digits, underscores (_) and hyphens (-).
+  Changing this creates a new AS lifecycle hook.

 * `type` - (Required, String) Specifies the lifecycle hook type.
 The valid values are following strings:
   + `ADD`: The hook suspends the instance when the instance is started.